survivejs/react-book/manuscript/04_implementing_notes.md

     // It gets triggered after the component is mounted.
     //
     // We could also use a string reference (i.e., `ref="input") and
-    // then refer to the element in question later in the code.
-This
+    // then refer to the element in question later in the code through
+    // `this.refs.input`.
+We could get the value of the input using
+    // `this.refs.input.value` through DOM in this case.
+    //
-    // would allow us to use the underlying DOM API through
+    // Refs allow us to access the underlying DOM structure.
+They
-    // this.refs.input.
-This can be useful when combined with
+    // can be using when you need to move beyond pure React.
+They
-    // React lifecycle hooks.
-    return <input type="text"
+    // also tie your implementation to the browser, though. return <input type="text"
       ref={
         element => element ?